 - SETTA (Spoken English Test for Teaching Assistants) test (Twin Cities campus) or alternative test chosen by Crookston, Duluth, Morris, and Rochester campuses.

 This policy governs all TA appointments (Job codes 9511, 9512, 9513, 9515, 9517, 9518, 9519, 9571, 9574, 9575, and 2221) held by nonnative English-speaking graduate and undergraduate students.

 All other graduate and undergraduate assistant appointments are excluded from coverage under this policy.

 Proficiency levels and required scores for various types and levels of TA duties are found in Appendix: English Language Proficiency Requirements.

 Departments may submit a request for exceptions to the Assistant Director of the Center for Educational Innovation for consideration and approval.

 Reason for Policy

-In support of high quality undergraduate education, the University requires of its nonnative speakers of English employed as TAs evidence of English language proficiency.
-This policy also serves as a response to a request, to ensure that classroom TAs for whom English is a second language are proficient in speaking, reading, and writing English, from the Minnesota Legislature in their 1985 First Special Session Laws/ Chapter 11, Section 7 subdivision b.
+In support of high-quality undergraduate education, the University requires evidence of English language proficiency of its nonnative speakers of English employed as TAs.
+This policy also serves as a response to a request from the Minnesota Legislature to ensure that classroom TAs for whom English is a second language are proficient in speaking, reading, and writing English (see 1985 First Special Session Laws/ Chapter 11, Section 7 subdivision b).

-This requirement engenders continuing cooperation of each academic department in maintaining high standards of English language communication skills for all nonnative speakers of English who provide instruction at the University of Minnesota (University).
+This requirement engenders continuing cooperation of each academic department in maintaining high standards of English-language communication skills for all nonnative speakers of English who provide instruction at the University.